Floorp-Projects/Floorp/netwerk/docs/submitting_networking_bugs.md

-# Submitting actionable networking bugs
+# Submitting Actionable Networking Bugs

 So you've found a networking issue with Firefox and decided to file a bug.
 First of all **Thanks!**. 🎉🎉🎉

-## Networking bugs lifecycle
+## Networking Bugs Lifecycle

 After a bug is filed, it gets triaged by one of the Necko team members.
 The engineer will consider the *steps to reproduce* then will do one of the following: